dwongdev/Best-websites-a-programmer-should-visit/README.md

 - [Learn Me A Bitcoin](https://learnmeabitcoin.com/): Bitcoin, Cryptocurrencies and Blockchain explained in plain English
 - [Mempool](https://mempool.space): Bitcoin block explorer, mempool visualizer, transaction tracker, and fee estimator
 - [Mastering Bitcoin](https://www.oreilly.com/library/view/mastering-bitcoin/9781491902639/): Introduction to Bitcoin and tutorials to operate a full node
+- [Ethereum Development Documentation](https://ethereum.org/en/developers/docs/): Documentation to help you build with Ethereum.
+Ethereum is a decentralized, open-source blockchain with smart contract functionality.
+Ether is the native cryptocurrency of the platform.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>